renalmri-org/website.github.io/_news/2023_05_02_Newsletter.md

 ---
 title: "2023-05-02 Newsletter"
-excerpt: "Abstract submission open: Ghent, 5th intern.
+excerpt: "Abstract submission and registration is open: Ghent, 5th intern.
 Meeting on Renal Imaging."
 ---

 ![image-center](/assets/images/header_renalMRI_right.png)

 Dear renalMRI - PARENCHIMA Team!

-We are excited to announce that the abstract submission for our upcoming 5th International Meeting on Renal Imaging in Ghent is now open!
+We are excited to announce that the abstract submission and registration for our upcoming 5th International Meeting on Renal Imaging in Ghent is open now!

 **Meeting**: The meeting will be held on 11-12 September in Ghent (Belgium).